eyeson-team/react-web-gui-example/README.md

 # eyeson Web GUI build with React

 A minimal web gui for video meetings using [eyeson].
-The application demonstrates a very simple interface for [eyeson] team video meetings and can be used to host or integrate videos in any software.
+The application demonstrates a very simple interface for [eyeson] video meetings and can be used to host or integrate videos in any software.
 Create your own [api key] and enhance your products with powerful video meetings.